softcaressofhappiness replied to your post: petsmart

 SUPER STOKED.
 It’s like I get to be a real parent now.

-thesoftcaressofhappiness asked: Oh please share more on your parents method!!!
+thesoftcaressofhappiness said: Oh please share more on your parents method!!!
 I posted on baby temper tantrums a little bit ago too.
 I've noticed the baby will actually arch his back and attempt to flail out like an older child when he wants things he can't have or are not giving too him fast enough!
 I always thought tantrums were a learned behavior until now.

 -at eyerubs, place Ro in playpen or crib ON ABDOMEN.
 (I know it’s back to sleep, but he will NOT fall asleep like that.
 Since the tummy thing is more about suffocation risk/ babies sleep deeper on abdomen, and have a more difficult rousing selves which is most definitely not a problem Roland has, we’ve chosen to accept this risk.)